-During the three months ended March 31, 2024, the Company granted stock options for the purchase of 2,510,890 shares of common stock with a weighted average exercise price of \$ 7.31 per share and a weighted average grant-date fair value of \$ 6.01 per shares.
-As of March 31, 2024, the unrecognized compensation cost related to outstanding stock options was \$ 41.2 million, which is expected to be recognized over a weighted-average period of 2.6 years.
+During the nine months ended September 30, 2024, the Company granted stock options for the purchase of 3,382,967 shares of common stock with a weighted average exercise price of \$6.86 per share and a weighted average grant-date fair

-On March 7 2024, the Company approved an option repricing program applicable to outstanding option awards granted to current employees of the Company under the Company's 2020 Stock Option and Incentive Plan, or the 2020 Plan, with an exercise price per share greater than or equal to \$ 22.00 .
-The repriced awards have new exercise prices of \$ 11.88 per share for awards held by employees generally and \$ 19.00 per share for awards held by members of the Company's senior leadership team.
+On March 7, 2024, the Company approved an option repricing program applicable to outstanding option awards granted to current employees of the Company under the Company's 2020 Stock Option and Incentive Plan, or the 2020 Plan, with an exercise price per share greater than or equal to \$22.00.
+The repriced awards have new exercise prices of \$11.88 per share for awards held by employees generally and \$ 19.00 per share for awards held by members of the Company's senior leadership team.
 To receive the benefit of this reduced exercise price, holders of repriced option awards must not, prior to March 7, 2025, (i) voluntarily leave employment with the Company or (ii) exercise the repriced options.
 The repriced options otherwise remain on their existing terms and conditions as set forth in the 2020 Plan and applicable award agreements.
-During the three months ended March 31, 2024, the Company recorded an incremental non-cash charge of \$ 0.1 million related to this option repricing.
+During the three and nine months ended September 30, 2024, the Company recorded an incremental non-cash charge of \$0.4 million and \$0.9 million related to this option repricing.
+On October 7, 2024, the 2020 Plan was amended to prohibit the plan's administrator from reducing the exercise price of outstanding stock options or stock appreciation rights or effecting repricing through cancellation and re-grant or cancellation in exchange for cash or other awards without prior stockholder approval.